elastic/connectors/CONTRIBUTE.rst

             raise NotImplementedError

-Take a look at the `Mongo connector.<connectors/sources/mongo.py>`_ for inspiration.
+Take a look at the `Mongo connector <connectors/sources/mongo.py>`_ for inspiration.
 It's pretty straightforward and has that nice little extra feature some other connectors can't implement easily: the `Changes <https://www.mongodb.com/docs/manual/changeStreams/>`_ stream API allows it to detect when something has changed in the Mongo collection.